 Many in our nation see COVID-driven requirements as anathema to their independence, but what if mandates are actually the best way to secure our personal liberties?

-In a recent interview, former CA governor Arnold Schwarzenegger told anti-maskers “screw your freedoms,” which understandably drew the ire of many mandate skeptics.
+In a recent interview, former California governor Arnold Schwarzenegger told anti-maskers “screw your freedoms,” which understandably drew the ire of many mandate skeptics.
 Personal freedom is the cherished foundation of American democracy.

 As doctors in training, one of the first skills we learn is how to frame information to match patient values.
 I see a missed opportunity by today’s media and politicians to bridge the divide with COVID-mandate skeptics by emphasizing how their own freedoms are at stake.

 Freedom in its plainest form means the ability to live without constraints, typically those imposed by the government.
 But a similarly oppressive shackle can be that of biology.
-The heart disease and cancer patients I round on in the hospital are enslaved by their illnesses, as are the COVID patients fighting for their lives on ventilators in the ICU.
+The heart disease and cancer patients I round on in the hospital are enslaved by their illnesses, as are the COVID patients fighting for their lives on ventilators in intensive care units.

-COVID-19 cases, hospitalizations and deaths are on the rise again across the US.
+COVID-19 cases, hospitalizations and deaths are on the rise again across the United States.
 Variants like Delta and waning immunity from the vaccine threaten to jeopardize the precarious economic and public health progress we’ve made over the past year.

 Every time unvaccinated or maskless individuals frequent crowded locations, they increase the risk of contracting or spreading the virus.
 In other words, they jeopardize their own freedom from disease, and more unjustly, infringe upon others’ freedom to live disease-free.